khushi703/AttendEase/README.md

-This is our android project for sem 5
+This is our android project for sem V